 In the present day there is a similar debate being held for blockchain networks, but in a different way.
 Many people/firms still think that open public blockchain(s) can’t work so some companies are creating their own blockchain technology protocols for a closed group.
-While the open public networks are scaling globally and have a market capitalisation in excess of ~USD1o0billion, no private network has managed to effectively scale and provide real world production benefit.
-While this can change, the principles of network effects are increasingly against companies being able to scale a private blockchain network to compete with the open public networks.
+While the open public networks are scaling globally and have a market capitalisation in excess of ~USD100billion, no private/closed network (in particular one that has attempted to remove the requirement for a native digital asset) has managed to effectively scale and provide real world production benefit.
+While this may change, the principles of network effects are increasingly against companies being able to scale a private blockchain network to compete with the open public networks.
 So it is likely that history will repeat itself and public networks will be the ones that reach market dominance — potentially slower than the web did due to the highly regulated nature of transacting money/assets.

 However, there is an even more fierce debate taking place that is much more subtle than that of open or closed networks.
 Most people who understand the nature of open and closed systems are perpetuating that the “real issue” is not about a chain being public or private but about the type of consensus mechanism that underpins the synchronisation of the network, the debate is now around Proof of Work (PoW) vs Proof of Stake (Pos).
 This will likely be the point of contention over the coming years.
 Possibly in the future people will discuss the absurdity of this PoW/PoS debate.